davidlougheed/strkit/docs/caller_usage.md

   benchmarking and in case of slight misalignment.
 This is clamped to being in the range of `[1, flank_size]`.
   **Default:** 5
 * `--num-bootstrap ###` or `-b`: Now many bootstrap re-samplings to perform. **Default:** 100
+* `--force-gm-filter`: Whether to force-enable a smoothing filter that removes peaks with low read support called with a Gaussian mixture model (GMM), even for expansion-like reads (i.e., large alleles with copy numbers far above the small allele; see `--gm-filter-expansion-ratio`).
+This might be useful for messy, old ONT R9 long read data, but *will* result in reduced expansion sensitivity!
 * `--gm-filter-factor #`: Tuning parameter for the copy number Gaussian mixture model (GMM) used for allele calling in some cases.
 GMM peaks are filtered out when they have a weight lower than `(gm_filter_factor * n_components)` for a given GMM of `n_components`. **Default:** 3